C++ Templates

 2.4 Type Traits

-The <type_traits> header (C++11) provides compile-time type inspection and transformation.
-Type traits are the building blocks of SFINAE and template metaprogramming.
+• <type_traits> (C++11) — compile-time type inspection + transformation.
+Building blocks of SFINAE + TMP.

-Common type queries:
+Common queries:

 #include <type_traits>